Accession of Papua New Guinea to ASEAN: Background

 As early as 1987, Papua New Guinea's membership in the Pacific Islands Forum (PIF) was viewed as an obstacle to its joining ASEAN.
 In 2009, the country asked for the support of the Philippines in its ASEAN bid, however, no official response was heard as it was election season.
 The incumbent conservative Filipino administration which Papua New Guinea contacted and supported, dramatically lost to a more liberal administration in the 2010 Philippine election.

 Indonesia is the only ASEAN member supporting Papua New Guinea's membership.
-A grassroots level of support exists in the Philippines, although there is caution due to the country's discriminatory policies on human rights, notably on LGBT rights and the issue of West Papua.
 Singapore, Malaysia, and Brunei have shown dissatisfaction over Papua New Guinea's economic status which has hindered its acceptance into ASEAN.
 Laos and Myanmar have no official position in regards to the country's ASEAN application.

 Papua New Guinea has enjoyed observer status in ASEAN since 1976.
-Benefits Papua New Guinea has cited to ASEAN members from the country's accession might include tapping into Papua New Guinea's lead industries such as oil and gas, mining and seafood.
+Benefits Papua New Guinea has cited to ASEAN members from the country's accession include the possibility of tapping into Papua New Guinea's lead industries such as oil and gas, mining and seafood.
+In 2015, Papua New Guinea appointed a special envoy to resolve issues related to ASEAN, demonstrating its determination to promote full membership of ASEAN.
+Papua New Guinea is also taking the necessary steps to prepare for integration.

+Foreign relations with ASEAN member states

 Issues

-Violent crime, political instability, poor infrastructure, discriminatory laws, and unskilled labor are obstacles preventing Papua New Guinea from joining, as well as the fact that the country is closer, culturally and geographically, to the Pacific islands to its east and that it is historically and financially tied more closely to Australia in the south.
+Violent crime, political instability, poor infrastructure, discriminatory laws, and unskilled labor are obstacles preventing Papua New Guinea from joining, as well as the fact that the country is closer, culturally and geographically, to the Pacific islands to its east and that it is historically and financially tied more closely to Australia in the south, as unlike Timor Leste, PNG was not directly administered by the colonial governments that controlled the Southeast Asian colonies.
+PNG was partially administered by Germany before being administered by Australia (with a brief stint under British control in the 1800s) until its independence.
+This is in contrast to Timor Leste, which was occupied by Indonesia and is commonly regarded as part of Southeast Asia.